-Results: Compared with the control group, the level of Klotho, Caspase-3, Caspase-9, IL-6 and TNF in PCOS group was significantly higher, especially in the group of PCOS with hyperandrogenism, while the level of PCNA and GDF9 was down-regulated.
+the mRNA level of Klotho, Caspase-3, Caspase-9, IL-6 and TNF in PCOS group was significantly higher, especially in the group of PCOS with hyperandrogenism, while PCNA and GDF9 was down-regulated.
 Correlation analysis shown that level of Klotho in follicular fluid of PCOS group was negatively correlated with the number of mature oocytes.
 Similarly, we divided the PCOS group into two groups according to the median of Klotho level and found that the number of mature oocytes is significantly lower in the group of high level of Klotho.
 In addition, the Klotho level in follicular fluid was also positively correlated with serum testosterone, LH, LH/FSH, menstrual cycle and number of total antral follicles in the group of PCOS.